PANDAKO-GitHub/InputCJK_Extension/README.md

 # InputCJK_Extension
-An extension for entering multibyte characters for GDevelop.
+日本語は下の方を見てね。

-This is an extension that displays a window where you can enter multi-byte characters such as Japanese, Chinese, and Korean.
+This is an extension for GDevelop that allows you to input multi-byte characters (Japanese, Chinese, Korean, etc.).

-Add and use behaviors to any object.
+Notes.
+- Cannot be used in conjunction with text input objects.
+- It can be used in mobile apps, but there is a slight problem.
+- It is practical, but there is room for improvement.

 Please download the latest version from [Releases](https://github.com/PANDAKO-GitHub/InputCJK_Extension/releases).